 These reports aim to document the impact of COVID-19 on people who use and provide Long-Term Care and the measures adopted by different countries to contain and mitigate the impact of the virus.
 They are updated regularly as new information becomes available.
 If you’d like to contribute a report for a country that is not listed, please email firstname.lastname@example.org

-- There have been 55 nursing home residents diagnosed with COVID-19, of those 13 have died and 14 recovered, representing <1% of all COVID-19 cases and 17% of all deaths.
+- To date, there have been 2,050 nursing home residents diagnosed with COVID-19.
+Of those residents, 677 have died and 1,170 recovered with 52 active cases.
+Nursing home residents represent 7.5% of all COVID-19 cases in Australia and 75.3% of all COVID-related deaths.

 - The Austrian LTC system has been placed under huge pressure during the COVID19 crisis as it has not been considered the most important area of intervention from the onset.
-Masks and security gear were and partly still are missing in care homes and especially in home care.
-However, the number of cases as well as the number of deaths in care homes is likely to be much lower in Austria than in other countries.
+Masks and security gear were scarce and often missing in care homes and especially in home care.
+However, the number of cases as well as the number of deaths in care homes was generally lower in Austria than in other countries.

 - An issue with the Austrian LTC system is its significant reliance on live-in migrant carers (personal carers) from the neighbouring Slovak and Czech Republics, but increasingly also from Romania and Bulgaria.

-- COVID19 travel restrictions are drastically challenging this model and regional governments have done little to safeguard the continuity of care at home by migrant carers.
-After up to six weeks of round the clock care, carers who normally work two week shifts are suffering from physical and emotional stress, while those who are currently stranded in their home countries and are consequently unable to work, are left with no income during this period
+- COVID-19 travel restrictions are drastically challenging this model and regional governments have increased their efforts to safeguard the continuity of care at home by migrant personal carers.
+After several weeks of round the clock care, these carers who normally work bi-weekly shifts were suffering from physical and emotional stress, while those who were stranded in their home countries and were consequently unable to work, were left with no income during this period.

-- Further debate about the model of ’24-hour care’ provision by live-in migrant carers in Austria is needed.
-This also needs to be addressed in a wider European context, as most countries are using the model without any regulations.
+- Further debate about the model of ‘24-hour care’ provision by live-in migrant carers in Austria is needed.
+This also needs to be addressed in a wider European context, as many countries, e.g. Italy, Spain, Greece and Germany, are using the model without any regulations.
 This compromises the working conditions and social security of care workers and eventually the safety of people in need of care.

 Report by Fabiana da Mata and Deborah Oliveira, last updated on 6th May 2020